Huancarqui District: Culture

-Like neighboring Majes, Huancarqui is an agricultural district.
-The area is known locally for its archeologic heritage, such as the many petroglyphs found, as well as a nearby dinosaur-themed park, and nationally for its pisco production, with its many wineries being popular.
+Huancarqui is an agricultural district, known locally for its archeologic heritage, such as the many petroglyphs found, as well as a nearby dinosaur-themed park.
+The valley as a whole is known for its pisco production, with its many wineries being part of a gastronomic route.
 Fishing is also a popular activity in the district.
 Touristic attractions include outdoor sports, such as rafting or hiking, or the local gastronomy, with many of its restaurants specializing in traditional Peruvian food.

 Religion

+A Roman Catholic church building dedicated to Saint Nicholas of Tolentino, after whom it is named, is located in the district's capital.

 Religion is important among the local population, with Catholicism being held in high esteem by the local population.
 Local festivities, such as the Virgen de Chapi or Our Lady of Mount Carmel are important in the area.
 During Holy Week, local residents tend to perform traditional activities such as the Via Crucis in the surrounding mountains, as well as traditional Mass services.
 Folk legends are also popular with locals, who claim certain areas are haunted.

 Transport

-Owing to its location in a valley, transport is limited to the roads linking the towns together along the valley, which then connect to the Pan-American Highway to the south, or to neighboring Majes to the east.
+Owing to its location in a valley, transport is limited to the roads linking the towns together along the valley.
+The town is accessed through Aplao District.
 Both public and private transport usually service these roads.